zzzprojects/EntityFramework.Extended/readme.md

     // this triggers the loading of all the future queries var users = q1.ToList();

-In the example above, there are 2 queries built up, as soon as one of the queries is enumerated, it triggers the batch load of both queries.
+In the example above, there are two queries built up.
+As soon as one of the queries is enumerated, it triggers the batch load of both queries.

     // base query
     var q = db.Tasks.Where(t => t.Priority == 2);